Marie Under: Early life

-Under was born in Reval (now Tallinn), Estonia to school teachers Priidu (1843–1930) and Leena Under (née Kerner) (1854–1934).
+Marie Under was born on 27 March 1883 in Reval (Tallinn), Estonia to school teachers Friedrich (1843–1930) and Leena Under (née Kerner) (1854–1934).
 She had two older siblings, Evangeline (1880–1932?) and Gottried (1881–1882) and two younger, Berta (1885–1974), and Christfried (1887–1934).
-She attended a private German girls' school.
+She attended a private German-language girls' school.
 After graduating, she worked as a salesclerk in a bookstore.
 In her free time, she wrote poetry in German.
 In 1902, she married an Estonian accountant, Carl Hacker.
-The couple had two children, Dagmar and Hedda, while living in Kuchino, a suburb of Moscow.
+The couple had two children, Dagmar and Hedda, while living in Kuchino, a suburb of Moscow, Russia.
 However, in 1904, she fell in love with the Estonian artist Ants Laikmaa.
 Laikmaa convinced her to translate her poetry into Estonian and submitted her translated works to local newspapers.

 Return to Estonia

+In 1904, under the pseudonym Mutti, Under had her first poem published in the newspaper Postimees.

-In 1906, Under returned to Reval.
+In 1906, Under returned to Tallinn.
 In 1913, she met Artur Adson, who became her secretary.
 He also compiled the first volumes of her published poetry.
 In 1924, Under divorced Carl Hacker and married Adson.

-In the late 1910s, Under was involved in the influential Siuru literary movement.
-Named after a fire-bird in Finnic mythology, it was founded in 1917 and was an expressionistic and neo-romantic movement that ran counter to the Young Estonia formalist tradition.
-Other Estonian poets and authors involved in the Siuru movement at the time were Peet Aren, Otto Krusten, Friedebert Tuglas, Artur Adson, August Gailit, Johannes Semper and Henrik Visnapuu.
+In May 1917, Under was one of the writers who formed the influential Siuru literary group with Adson, Friedebert Tuglas, August Gailit, Henrik Visnapuu, and later Johannes Semper.
+Under was the only woman of the group, where she was known as Printsess, in line with the nicknames given to each member.
+She was appointed the group's chairman, knowingly taking on a masculine title.
+The group was named after a fire-bird in Finnic mythology, and it was an expressionistic and neo-romantic movement that ran counter to the Young Estonia formalist tradition.
 Between 1917 and 1919, the group of poets published three volumes of poetry.
-In 1919 conflicts within the group led Visnapuu and Gailit to leave, while Johannes Barbarus and August Alle joined as new members.
+In 1919, conflicts within the group led Visnapuu and Gailit to leave, while Johannes Vares and August Alle joined as new members.

+Under published her first collection of poetry in 1917, shortly after forming Siuru, and a second edition was printed before the year's end.
+She then gained wider recognition, marking her entry into the literary scene.
+Notably, her work included explicit erotic poems, a departure from prevailing norms, which garnered attention and inspired subsequent writers.

 Under was one of the founders of Estonian Writers' Union in 1922.

 In the 1920s, Under was a frequent visitor at the house of Igor Severyanin, a Russian poet, in the village of Toila, where she often was on holiday.
 Severyanin published a book of translations from Under.
 Severyanin did not speak Estonian and used word-by-word translations as a basis.